Adolescent Nutrition Needs: An Informative Guide to Healthy Growth and Balanced Diets

 • Nutrition awareness campaigns

-International organizations such as the World Health Organization and UNICEF also promote global strategies that encourage improved adolescent nutrition and dietary education.
+International organizations promote global strategies for better nutrition and education.

 Helpful Tools and Resources for Adolescent Nutrition

-These resources support meal planning, nutrient tracking, and dietary education.
+Digital tools have made it easier to manage and understand nutrition.
+These resources support meal planning, tracking, and education.

 • Nutrition tracking apps